10 Terrific Day Trips from Tromso (Within 3 Hours!)

 This guide details some of the most incredible Tromso day trips!

 Booking for the 2024-2025 season?
-BOOK ASAP.
+Book immediately.
 An increased Airbnb presence has created an imbalance between accommodation and tours, leaving travelers with a place to stay but no excursions available.
+I have chatted directly with the tourism office in Tromso about this and it impacts all tours, but especially dog sledding and reindeer farm visits.
 Send me a message if you would like to chat further.

 From whale watching north of the city to enjoying a day in the Lyngen Alps, these are some of the top places to visit near Tromso throughout various times of the year.